Remxy/Bill_Prediction/README.md

-# Deployment on Microsoft Azure using docker container
+# Deployment on Heroku using Flask and PyCaret package